3M Tegaderm Film

 Both 1624W and 1626W can be cut to any size and shape, and they provide superb viral protection without leakage.
 Because of their strategic shape, these wound dressing allow for accurate placement and clear view of the wound.
 In addition, they are suitable as a secondary dressing.
 Peel-open style provides quick and painless adhesion to the skin.

 Although there are only two options listed above, there are a variety of options available in all different styles.
 You can find larger size dressings for larger wounds, all depending on the size needed.
 Tegaderm is used for a wide variety of healing applications ranging from anything small to larger incisions.
-Surprisingly it's even used after people finalizing receiving tattoos.
-It's breathability is extremely helpful for this healing process.
+Surprisingly it is even used after people finalizing receiving tattoos.
+Its breathability is extremely helpful for this healing process.

 On to you